-Danny Ainge Gushes Over Kyrie Irving After Blockbuster Trade With Cavs
+Danny Ainge Gushes Over Kyrie Irving After Gigantic Celtics-Cavs Trade

 “Isaiah embodied what it meant to be a Celtic,” Ainge said.
 “He captured fans’ hearts not only with his spirit, but his personality.
 Jae’s toughness was contagious for our team.
 He improved his skills each year, but it’s his energy and fight that will be remembered.
 We wish them and their families the very best.”

-The Celtics and Cavaliers will play on Opening Night in Cleveland on Oct.
-11.
+The Celtics and Cavaliers will open the season against each other Oct.
+17 in Cleveland.

 Thumbnail photo via Winslow Townson/USA TODAY Sports Images